fieldtrip/website/faq/why_are_there_multiple_neighbour_templates_for_the_neuromag306_system.md

 ---
 layout: default
-tags: faq neuromag template warning
+tags: [faq, neuromag, template, warning]
 ---

 ## Why are there multiple neighbour templates for the NeuroMag306 system?